peregrinstanislav/task-managaer/README.md

 # task-manager
-Application for management of tasks of dynamically changed types
+Application for task management of dynamically changed task types.
+If we will need new task type, we can achieve this just by simple edit of form.json and application can react to this change automatically without programming

 Steps to run application:
 1. checkout master branch